 We deeply respect the role that parents play as the principal carer in their child’s life and we want to develop a close working relationship with you so that we are consistently meeting your family’s needs.
 We find that open, two-way communication is the best way to handle this so we always make time to talk at the beginning and end of each day and you will receive information about your child’s nursery day verbally, in writing or through photographs.

-We share our observations of your children with you using an online learning journal called ‘Parentzone’ and you can see these anytime you choose and access our observations at home to share with your family.
-Your child will take turns in being a focus child for the week and we will ask you to update us on any relevant information and upcoming events that can help us know about their development and time at home better
+We share pictures of your children’s day using an online learning journal called ‘Parentzone’ and you can see these any time you choose to share with your family.
+This is a two-way process and we will ask you to update us on ‘Parentzone’ about any relevant information and upcoming events that can help us know about their development and time at home better.
+Also we would love to see pictures of any exciting things that have happened at home, so we can share them at nursery.

 All around the nursery you will see documentation of children’s experiences and evidence of their work.
 We keep you to up to date with events at nursery through our monthly parent newsletter and our Facebook page